IT3038C/IT3038C.github.io/docs/week-7.md

 ModuleNotFoundError: No module named 'bs4'
 ```

 The import command will no longer work, because we are no longer in our venv.
-You can re-activate it by re-running the ‘source’ command above.
+You can re-activate it by re-running the 'source' command above.

-SIDENOTE: pipenv will combine pip and virtualenv together, but for now, we’ll keep them separate for example sake.
+SIDENOTE: pipenv will combine pip and virtualenv together, but for now, we'll keep them separate for example sake.

 NodeJS Modules with NPM

 Last up on our tour of modules is NodeJS.
 Node uses Node Package Manager (NPM) to manage its plugins.
 NPM is installed with Node.
-Unlike Python, all NPM modules are installed within the directory you’re working in, unless otherwise specified with the `-g` flag.
+Unlike Python, all NPM modules are installed within the directory you're working in, unless otherwise specified with the `-g` flag.

 We installed a module last week to help us get the IP faster.
-Let’s install a helpful module called node-dev.
+Let's install a helpful module called node-dev.
 Node-dev will watch the server.js file for changes and automatically restart the service when a change is detected.
 To install an npm module, use the following.
-From your ‘node’ folder:
+From your 'node' folder:

 ```bash
 npm install node-dev
 ```

-Notice your folder now contains a ‘node_modules’ folder.
+Notice your folder now contains a 'node_modules' folder.
 This contains the module and all of its dependencies.

 For this particular module, I actually do want to install it globally, so that it can be used in any node folder.
-To do this, I’ll need sudo rights
+To do this, I'll need sudo rights

 `$ sudo npm install -g node-dev`